lewiswolf/kac_drumset/readme.md

 	Then, the largest vector is used to determine the lower and upper bounds across the x-axis.
 Next, the polygon is split into quadrants, the largest of whose area determines the rotation/reflection of the polygon.
 Finally, the points are normalised, and ordered such that V[0] = [0., y].
 	'''

+def normalisePolygon(P: Polygon) -> npt.NDArray[np.float64]:
+	'''
+	This algorithm performs general normalisation rotations to ensure uniqueness, however it is	not comprehensive for all simple geometric transformations.
+	'''

 def weylCondition(S_1: Shape, S_2: Shape) -> bool: